Leonidus1995/farmer-prices-forecasting/Readme.md

 *Detailed step-by-step information about the missing data imputation process for the item-dependent columns could be found [here](https://github.com/Leonidus1995/farmer-prices-forecasting/blob/main/dataset_1_third.ipynb).*

+# 📊 Exploratory Data Analysis

+## Distribution Analysis of Predictor Variables

+- Exploring the distributions of predictor variables revealed substantial right-skewness across most agronomic, trade, economic, and financial indicators, reflecting the dominance of a few large agricultural and economic systems.

+- Applying transformations such as log(1+x) and Yeo-Johnson generally stabilized variance and improved symmetry, while a QuantileTransformer was more effective for variables with extreme zero inflation or outliers, such as emission shares.

+- Several features displayed multimodal patterns, indicating natural clustering among countries (e.g., small, mid-tier, and large economies).

+- Variables containing both positive and negative values, such as total_fdi_inflows and nutrient balance metrics, required decomposition into separate positive, negative, and binary indicator components to preserve information and achieve stable distributions.

+- Structural zeros (common in trade, nutrient production, and pesticide use) were treated as genuine characteristics of the data rather than noise.

+Overall, these distributional insights guided transformation choices, helped control outlier influence, and informed feature engineering to ensure more balanced and interpretable modeling inputs.

+## Relationship Between Target and Predictors

+- Analysis of the producer price index (PPI) trends revealed regional differences in price dynamics over time.
+Countries in Asia and to a lesser extent Africa and the Americas showed a pronounced upward fluctuations in PPI in the recent years, for major crops, indicating stronger relative price growth compared to earlier years.

+- In contrast, Europe and Oceania exhibited relatively stable PPI patterns with limited fluctuations.

+- It is important to interpret these increases as relative growth within regions, not as evidence of higher absolute price levels.
+Farmers in Asia and Africa have seen faster price rises relative to their own historical baselines, rather than higher overall prices than those in developed regions.

 # 🤖 Modeling:

 # 🧪 Model Evaluation: